spacetelescope/jdaviz/docs/dev/ui_description.rst

 viewers in that changes made directly to the data state propagate to the UI -- that is, the UI does not contain any state, which allows the application to be easily controlled from code.
 The viewers themselves are based on the
-IPyWidget package which allows the creation of widgets that can be used and interacted with in python, but rendered in a javascript environment.
+IPyWidget package which allows the creation of widgets that can be used and interacted with in python, but rendered in a browser environment.

-There are two distinct use cases for the glupyter environment: first, as a means to procedurally interact with pieces of a user's workflow *in addition* to their work in e.g. a Jupyter Notebook; and second, to provide users a web-based GUI to interact with and visualize their data while hiding the Python code, e.g. a standalone web application.
+There are two distinct use cases for the glupyter environment:

+    1. as a means to procedurally interact with pieces of a user's workflow *in addition* to their work in e.g. a Jupyter Notebook;
+    2. to provide users a web-based GUI to interact with and visualize their data while hiding the Python code, e.g. a standalone web application.

-These two use cases describe a data-first and GUI-first approach, respectively.
+These two use cases describe a Python-first and GUI-first approach, respectively.
 This document will focus on detailing the design of the GUI-first approach, depicted in the following diagram.